Frequently Asked Questions

 We have an option that is right for you!
 You might begin your path by reviewing our degree comparison chart.

-The chart quickly details options for graduate education in engineering at Duke.
+The chart quickly details options for graduate education in biomedical engineering at Duke.
 As you make your choice, consider your career goals.

 Many of our Master of Science (MS) graduates continue on to elite PhD programs, or preparation for leadership for engineering positions in industry or government.
 A Master of Engineering (MEng) degree provides rigorous technical training in combination with business education – excellent preparation for a career in today's high-tech industries.